sockperson/DragaliaSaveEditor/README.txt

 - Add a set of custom portrait prints with powerful abilities
 - Add the unused adventurers Tutorial Zethia, Story Leif, and more

+Settings:
+- There is now an option to configure the save editor settings, so that new adventurers / dragons / wyrmprints / weapons are added at base (level 1, 0 mc, etc.) rather than maxed out

 Requirements: Java installed (https://www.java.com/en/download/manual.jsp)

 Usage:

-[.exe]
+1. From the releases page (linked below), download DragaliaSaveEditor_[##].zip

+2. Extract the downloaded zip file

+3. Open the extracted folder- there should be 3 files, an options.txt file, DragaliaSaveEditor.jar, and run.bat.

-1. Put savedata.txt into the same folder that the .exe is in
+4. Place your savedata.txt into the folder with these 3 files.

-2. Run the program by double clicking it.
+5. Double click run.bat, and the program should open.

-3. Follow instructions listed in the program.
+6. Follow instructions listed in the program.
 New save data file will be outputted to this directory

-[.jar]
-1. Put savedata.txt into the same folder that the jarfile is in

-2. Open up command line / terminal (On windows, hit Win+R key, type 'cmd' into the text box, then hit Enter)

-3. In the command line, type 'cd [path]' command and press Enter, where [path] is the folder path where the program is stored.
-For example, if my program is stored in C:\Users\sock\Desktop\test\editor, then the command for me would be 'cd C:\Users\sock\Desktop\test\editor'

-4. Run the jar with 'java -jar DragaliaSaveEditor.jar'

-5. Follow instructions listed in the program.
-New save data file will be outputted to this directory

----Troubleshooting---

-1. Windows: .exe Program is blocked

--> Click on 'More Info' --> 'Run Anyway'

-2. .exe Program pops up but then immediately closes

--> Follow the [.jar] instructions instead
+TROUBLESHOOTING:

+1. "Windows cannot find 'java'" error: u probably dont have java installed lol
+2. ...